What do you need to know about the review process?

 What happens once I submit my application to firstname.lastname@example.org?

 The email@example.com email address is monitored daily during school hours by the Office of Research Integrity (ORI).
 When applications are received, they are logged into a central database, assigned an IRB #, and saved to an electronic file.
-The ORI conducts an initial review of the application to check for completeness and obvious errors and to determine the level of review required.
+The ORI conducts an initial review of the application to check for completeness and obvious errors and to determine the level of review required (see First Steps).
 At this point, investigators can expect to receive an email that notifies them that their application was received and either needs to be corrected and resubmitted or has been forwarded to the committee for review.
 Applications classified as exempt will be reviewed by the IRB Chair only.
 Applications classified as Expedited will be forwarded to two committee members (selected on a rotating basis) for review.
 Any application may be bumped to Full Board Review at the reviewers' discretion.
 All reviewers' concerns will be consolidated into an Action Letter which will be emailed to the Principal Investigator and faculty advisor, if appropriate.
 Revisions should be made as outlined and resubmitted to the firstname.lastname@example.org email address.
 Once all reviewers are satisfied that the application is satisfactory, the PI and faculty advisor, if appropriate, will be emailed an official approval letter.

 When can you start your research?